-DSS will see that TANF families receive education about the benefits of marriage and planning to have children when they can be best supported by both parents within the financial management component of their training.
+Families participate in educational activities that discuss the benefits of marriage and planning to have children when they can be best supported by both parents within the financial management component of employment and training.
 Our goal is to reduce the out of wedlock birth rate by 1% each year beginning with FFY 2004.